Welcome to Herdel.com

 “We survived”

-10 people who were detained in KZ are telling their stories from the unique rescue mission during the last days of WW2 where the Nazis tried to eradicate the obvious signs of their cruelty.
-They were picked up by shabby white buses and brought safely back to Denmark
+10 people who were detained in KZ-camps are telling their stories from the unique rescue mission during the last days of WW2 where the Nazis tried to eradicate the obvious signs of their cruelty.
+They were picked up by shabby white buses that fought their way through Germanys bomb hitten roads and brought back the exhausted prisoners by the thousands to Denmark and Sweden

 Danish doctors resisted Nazi-Germany